-The failure for providers to conform to payer requirements has enormous financial and quality of care implications on the healthcare system, which ultimately affects the patient by increasing out of pocket expenses, lacking consistent treatment, having to make changes to already ordered therapy, and even increasing the number of office visits.
-By utilizing standards like DTR, CRD, and others, an automatic loop of information is generated, assuring consistent care is maintained and meeting insurance coverage expectations, and lowering health costs.
+The failure of providers to conform to payer requirements has enormous financial and quality of care implications on the healthcare system, which ultimately affects the patient by increasing out-of-pocket expenses, lacking consistent treatment, having to make changes to already ordered therapy, and even increasing the number of office visits.
+By utilizing standards like DTR, CRD, and others, an automatic loop of information is generated, assuring consistent care is maintained and meeting insurance coverage expectations and lowering health costs.

 The Art of Collaboration